 In the United States, non-emergency numbers are typically local.
 In some areas, you can use the number 311 for non-emergency or city services.
 In other areas, there is no national number to connect you to the correct department.
 So you will need to Google "(your city name) non-emergency police number" to find the appropriate number for your situation.

-In some states, calling #77 will allow you to reach the highway patrol from a mobile phone.
-Dialing the number 112 can also possibly redirect to 911, but you shouldn't rely on it for emergencies.
+In some states, calling #77, *77, or *47 will allow you to reach the highway patrol from a mobile phone.

 We have other printable babysitting documents too, check them out!

 National Emergency Number: 911

 Call this number if you need an ambulance, fire truck, or the police right away.
 Let the 911 operator know the nature of your emergency so they can send the right help.

 In Canada, poison control is handled at a provincial level.
 There is no single national number to connect you to the right department.
 Find your province on this list and call the number provided:

 Toll-free (within Alberta and Northwest Territories only): 1-800-332-1414

 Telephone (in Calgary, VOIP users, or outside of Alberta): 403-944-1414

 Toll-free (for Nova Scotia and PEI only): 1-800-565-8161